nomppy/nomppy.github.io/content/posts/making.md

 Here are some sources to help you ask good questions:
 [How do I ask a good question?](https://stackoverflow.com/help/how-to-ask), [XY Problem](https://xyproblem.info), [No Hello](https://nohello.net/en/), [How to ask smart questions](http://catb.org/~esr/faqs/smart-questions.html).

+## Don't write what you know
+"Write what you know" is advice commonly directed at aspiring writers who don't know what to write about.
+This is boring.
+Don't do this.

+In writing as in general creativity, you should aim to create what you yourself want to see.
+Write the blog you want to read, not one that merely regurgitates what you already know.
+"Write what you know" is unhelpful on two counts.
+One, it's easy for you to get bored recording what you already know (it's like writing documentation for code, a task nobody envies).
+Two, any requirements you impose on your ideas blocks a big chunk of the **idea space**.

+Some restrictions are necessary and beneficial to creativity.
+It's why people write books without certain letters.
+But this is not one of them.

+## Restrictions force creativity
+If computers were fast enough to do extremely large matrix multiplications, I'm talking billions by billions matrices, as is common in nuclear and subatomic physics research, we'd do just that.
+But we can't even store that much data, let along compute it.
+So, people have to get clever, optimizing the computation in numerous ways to make it feasible.

+You don't have to solve physics problems, of course, but the underlying principle remains.
+The surest way of guaranteeing a creative solution is to have a problem so difficult that you couldn't do it any regular way, with many restricting factors forcing you to make something new.

+## Follow your vision
+Having a good idea is hard.
+In fact, it might be the hardest part of the whole process.
+So when you have a good idea, you should stick to it.
+Do whatever it takes, learn whatever you need to, to make your vision come true.
+You learn so much along the way, and though an unyielding stubborness to your idea will bring many difficulties, they are precisely what will force you to be creative.